mirconegri/MovieRecommender/README.md

 - 🎞️ Recommend **top 20 movies** per genre
 - 🖼️ Display **movie posters** inside the app
 - 💡 Clean, dark-themed interface inspired by Netflix
-- ⚡ Lightweight and **easy to run** — no database or API required
+- ⚡ Lightweight and **easy to run** — connects directly to the TMDb API

 ---

 ## 🧠 How It Works

-The app loads a local dataset of movies and their genres, then:
+The app connects to the **TMDb API** to retrieve the most popular, top-rated movies by genre:

-1. Lets you choose a genre from a dropdown.
+1. Select a genre from the dropdown menu.
-2. Selects and displays the **top 20 recommended movies**.
+2. The app displays the **top 20 recommended movies** for that genre.
-3. Shows posters (if available) in a scrollable frame.
+3. Each poster is clickable — double-click to open the movie’s page on TMDb.
+4. Press **“I’ve already seen these movies”** to load more suggestions.

 ---